johnwcowan/subsetg-book/intro-020-glossary.md

 format items that specify how each variable is to be read or expression is to be written.

-*format item*: A specification of how a
+*format item*: A specification of how a value is read or written in a `GET EDIT` or `PUT EDIT` statement.
+The `A` format is used to write a character string, `E` and `F` to write numeric values, etc.  Some format items like `SKIP` and `TAB` don't correspond to any value.

 *level number*:  Because braces are not used in PL/I, the name of a top-level structure is prefixed by 1